Ghostbusters: Afterlife: Plot

-In Summerville, Oklahoma, Egon Spengler captures an entity in occultist Ivo Shandor's mine outside the town and lures another to his farm.
+In Summerville, Oklahoma, Egon Spengler captures an entity in occultist Ivo Shandor's mine outside of town and lures another to his farm.
 He activates an elaborate setup on his property, but the power fails.
 Egon manages to conceal the ghost trap in his home before being attacked by the entity and suffering a fatal heart attack before the entity returns to the mine.

 His estranged and financially struggling daughter Callie inherits the farm, moving there with her children, Trevor and Phoebe, after being evicted from their Chicago apartment.
 Trevor becomes infatuated with carhop Lucky Domingo and the scientifically minded Phoebe enrolls in a summer science class taught by seismologist Gary Grooberson, whom Callie later dates.

 Phoebe discovers the farmhouse is haunted and the invisible ghost residing in it leads her to the ghost trap, which she shows to Gary and her new friend, "Podcast".
 Gary, a fan of the Ghostbusters, helps her learn more about them and her grandfather.
-He, Phoebe, and Podcast tamper with the trap, releasing Vinz Clortho, Keymaster of Gozer the Gozerian, who escapes to the mine.
+He, Phoebe and Podcast tamper with the trap, releasing Vinz Clortho, Keymaster of Gozer the Gozerian, who escapes to the mine.
 The farm ghost leads Phoebe to Egon's underground laboratory and, after revealing himself as her grandfather, guides her in restoring the Ghostbusters' equipment.

 While testing the proton pack with Podcast, Phoebe finds a ghost they call "Muncher" that haunts Shandor's foundry and flees to town.
-Having repaired the Ghostbusters' Cadillac Ecto-1's engine (with Egon's help), Trevor uses the car to chase Muncher with the pair; they capture him but are arrested for the damage incurred, and their equipment is seized.
+Having repaired the Ghostbusters' Ecto-1's engine with Egon's help, Trevor uses the car to chase Muncher with the duo; they capture him but are arrested for the damage incurred and their equipment is seized.
 Using the Ghostbusters' telephone number that she had written down, Phoebe contacts Ray Stantz for help, informing him of Egon's death.
-In turn, Ray tells her what became of the Ghostbusters after they defeated Vigo the Carpathian: (Note: As depicted in Ghostbusters II (1989)) The team had disbanded following a downturn in business and Egon then stole all their equipment and moved to Summerville to pursue an unspecified threat.
+In turn, Ray tells her what became of the Ghostbusters following Vigo the Carpathian's defeat (Note: As depicted in Ghostbusters II (1989)) – the team had disbanded following a downturn in business and Egon then moved to Summerville with all their equipment to pursue an unspecified threat.